imixs/open-bpmn/doc/BPMN_EXTENSIONS.md

 ### buildPropertiesForm

-This Helper Method is called to generate a JSON Forms Object by adding the corresponding BPMNElement properties.
+This Method is called to generate a JSON Forms Object when the element is loaded.
+The method adds the BPMNElement properties into a JSON Schema.

 You can add a new data field by calling